TimonW-Dev/micropg_superlite/README.md

 #### micropg_superlite:
 Since some projects have a very high amount of their own code, the RAM usage can quickly increase and there is not much RAM left for the libarries.
 This is where micropg_superlite can help.
 This is based on micropg_lite and requires even less RAM.
 However, it offers stronger restrictions in functionality.
 Functions such as SSL, ROLLBACK, CREATE/DROP database and others have been removed.

+## micropg_superlite limitations
+- No support for SSL
+- No support for for CREATE and DROP database
+- No support for ROLLBACK
+- Forced autocommit (No manual commit function calls)
+- Reduced error handling
+- No MD5 auth method support
+- No native support for the so-called "executemany" function

+If you need a PostgreSQL driver with less limitations, check [micropg](https://github.com/nakagami/micropg) or [micropg_lite](https://github.com/TimonW-Dev/micropg_lite).

 ## Installation